fsr/python-lessons/README.md

 Therefore, `pandoc` has to be installed on your computer.
 You can find these Instructions [here](http://pandoc.org/installing.html).
 Mac users can simply install it with *homebrew*:
 `brew install pandoc`

-Make the install script and the build script executable, using `chmod +x filename.sh`, then install reveal.js once by running `./reveal.js-install.sh`.
+Run `./install.sh` to initialize the html folder with reveal.js and copy the ifsr.css this only have to be done once

-After the installation you can compile the Markdown files by running the build script.
-The compiled html files are in the `rbuild` folder.
+To build the slides simply run `./build_reveal.py`.
+The compiled html files are in the `html` folder.

+If you add new slides don't forget to add them to `reveal.json`

 ## Instructions for teachers and contributors